toneclone/n8n-nodes-toneclone/README.md

 # ToneClone for n8n

-ToneClone for n8n is an [n8n](https://n8n.io/) community node that lets you generate and train ToneClone personas directly from your workflows.
-Use it to keep AI-generated content on-brand, capture new training material, and orchestrate ToneClone alongside the rest of your automation stack.
+ToneClone for n8n is an [n8n](https://n8n.io/) community node that lets you write with and train ToneClone personas directly from your workflows.
+Use it to write with AI without sounding like AI - in your unique voice and style, capture new training material, and orchestrate ToneClone alongside the rest of your automation stack.

-- **Generate persona content:** Ask a trained persona to draft emails, posts, documents, and more.
+- **Write content with your persona:** Ask a trained persona to draft emails, posts, documents, and more.
 - **Submit new training data:** Upload plain text or binary files (PDF, DOCX, TXT, etc.) to improve a persona.
 - **Work with knowledge cards:** Pull structured knowledge into your generations so responses stay accurate.